PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 * `--service-account-issuer`

      It can be used as the Identifier of the service account token issuer.
 You can specify the `--service-account-issuer` argument multiple times, this can be useful to enable a non-disruptive change of the issuer.
 When this flag is specified multiple times, the first is used to generate tokens and all are used to determine which issuers are accepted.
-You must be running running Kubernetes v1.22 or later to be able to specify `--service-account-issuer` multiple times.
+You must be running running PlaidCloud v1.22 or later to be able to specify `--service-account-issuer` multiple times.
 * `--service-account-key-file`

      File containing PEM-encoded x509 RSA or ECDSA private or public keys, used to verify ServiceAccount tokens.
 The specified file can contain multiple keys, and the flag can be specified multiple times with different files.
-If specified multiple times, tokens signed by any of the specified keys are considered valid by the Kubernetes API server.
+If specified multiple times, tokens signed by any of the specified keys are considered valid by the PlaidCloud API server.
 * `--service-account-signing-key-file`

      Path to the file that contains the current private key of the service account token issuer.
 The issuer signs issued ID tokens with this private key.
 * `--api-audiences` (can be omitted)

      The service account token authenticator validates that tokens used against the API are bound to at least one of these audiences.
-If `api-audiences` is specified multiple times, tokens for any of the specified audiences are considered valid by the Kubernetes API server.
+If `api-audiences` is specified multiple times, tokens for any of the specified audiences are considered valid by the PlaidCloud API server.
 If the `--service-account-issuer` flag is configured and this flag is not, this field defaults to a single element list containing the issuer URL.

 {{< /note >}}